Clearfacts/FormGoodnessBundle/README.md

         - submit_selector: the selector that triggers the form submission (default btn with type submit inside the returned html )
         - modal_id: id used for rendered modal
         - error_msg: the general error message displayed at the top of your form. (default: There are some errors, please correct them below.)
+        - confirmationMessage: message that needs to be confirmed before submit

 ##### 4.1 binding to modal form events